noy2121/FantasyFootball/README.md

 ### Fine-tuning

 To fine-tune the model:
-python main.py mode=fine_tune
+`python main.py mode="fine_tune"`

-Copy

 ### Inference

-To generate a fantasy team using the fine-tuned model: python main.py mode=inference
+To generate a fantasy team using the fine-tuned model:

-Copy
+`python main.py mode="inference"`

 You will be prompted to enter match information in the following format:
+'''
-matches: [Team1 vs Team2, Team3 vs Team4, ...]
+matches: [Team1 vs Team2, Team3 vs Team4, ...],
-round: [Group Stage/Round of 16/Quarter-final/Semi-final/Final]
+round: Group Stage/Round of 16/Quarter-final/Semi-final/Final,
-season: YYYY/YY
+season: YYYY/YY,
-date: YYYY-MM-DD
+date: YYYY-MM-DD,

-Copy
+''''

 ### Evaluation

-To evaluate the model's performance: python main.py mode=evaluate
+To evaluate the model's performance:

-Copy
+`python main.py mode=evaluate`

 ## Configuration